 The rules for participation are part of the Horizon Europe legal framework.
-They specify potential participants and relevant conditions such as time to grant, funding rates, award and selection criteria, evaluation design, evaluation review, enquiries and complaints, ethics, security issues, ownership and protection of project results, exploitation and dissemination of results, including open access, and appointment of independent external experts.
+They specify who the potential participants are and also relevant conditions such as time to grant, funding rates, award and selection criteria, evaluation design, evaluation review, enquiries and complaints, ethics, security issues, ownership and protection of project results, exploitation and dissemination of results, including open access, and appointment of independent external experts.

-Single set of rules: There is one single set of rules for participation that covers all parts of Horizon Europe to reduce the administrative burden of participants.
-In specific and duly justified cases funding bodies that are set up based on a separate legal act may depart from the rules, except from eligibility of actions, ethical and security issues.
+Single set of rules: There is one single set of rules for participation that covers all parts of Horizon Europe to reduce the administrative burden for participants.
+In specific and duly justified cases, funding bodies that are set up based on a separate legal act may depart from the rules, except from eligibility of actions, ethical and security issues.